When does IV identification not restrict outcomes?: Illustrative examples from the brute force search

+This selection model could represent a setting in which $t=2$ represents passing a test outright, $t=1$ passing the test ``provisionally'', and $t=0$ failing.
+Suppose that a reform implemented for some schools lowers the score threshold $\tau_o$ for an outright pass to the old threshold $\tau_p$ for a provisional pass, while further lowering $\tau_p$, as depicted below: \tikzstyle{line} = [draw]

+Students will then belong to one of the four types described above, depending on their test score.
+The quantity $\mathbbm{E}[Y_i(1)-Y_i(0)|T_i(z)=z]$ represents the average effect of moving from a fail to a provisional pass among the students who are brought in to a provisional pass by the grading reform.\\

-Since the alternative $T_i(0)$ is not fixed across those $i$ for whom $T_i(1)=2,T_i(0)\ne 2$ (the selection groups $g_3$ and $g_4$), this parameter does not fit the form of the general family of treatment effect parameters $\Delta^{t,t'}_c$.
-The brute force approach shows that in fact \textit{no} parameters of the form $\Delta^{t,t'}_c$ between two fixed treatmets $t$ and $t'$ are identified in the KW selection model.
+\textit{The selection model of \citet{klinewalters}:} Another observation from the $|\mathcal{T}|=3, |\mathcal{Z}|=2$ setting is that the selection model of \citet{klinewalters} (KW) does not appear in the catalog of Appendix \ref{sec:catalog}.
+KW study a setting in which the binary instrument is an offer to choose $t=2$, while treatments $t=0$ and $t=1$ are always available even if $z=0$.
+On the grounds of revealed preference, KW impose that $T_i(1) \ne T_i(0) \implies T_i(1)=2$ which results in a selection model with five response types.
+KW show that the parameter $\mathbbm{E}[Y_i(2)-Y_i(T_i(0))|T_i(1)=2,T_i(0)\ne 2]$ is then identified.
+The quantity $T_i(0)$ represents an individual's next preferred alternative to $t=2$, which may vary across those $i$ for whom $T_i(1)=2,T_i(0)\ne 2$.
+As a result, this parameter does not fit the form of the general family of treatment effect parameters $\Delta^{t,t'}_c$ introduced in Section \ref{sec:oaid}.
+Indeed, the brute force search confirms that unfortunately \textit{no} parameters of the form $\Delta^{t,t'}_c$ between two fixed treatmets $t$ and $t'$ are identified in the KW selection model.